OGGM/oggm/docs/flowlines.rst

 .. admonition:: **Summary**

-   **When to use:** when geometry matters, and when length is a important variable.
+   **When to use:** when geometry matters, and when length is an important variable.
    For mountain glaciers (e.g. Alps, Himalayas).
 With the old mass balance model.

-   **When not to use:** for ice caps, badly outlined glaciers, very large and flat glaciers, for global applications where geometrical details matters less.
+   **When not to use:** for ice caps, badly outlined glaciers, very large and flat glaciers, for global applications where geometrical details matter less.
    With the more fancy mass balance models.

 Elevation-band flowlines